adamheins/dotfiles/README.md

 ## Current Tools
 A list of many of the tools I find useful.
 * [ack](http://beyondgrep.com/): A source code search tool.
-* [bash](https://www.gnu.org/software/bash/): bash is the shell I currently use, mainly due to its ubiquity and featurefulness.
 * [Cscope](http://cscope.sourceforge.net/): A code search tool for C and other languages.
 * [fzf](https://github.com/junegunn/fzf): A fuzzy-finder for the command line.